Structural properties in the diffusion of the solar photovoltaic in Italy: individual people/householder vs firms: The Mean-Field Game approach

-Let us apply, in the limit as $N\rightarrow\infty$, the mean field closure of the previous problem.
-It means that each agent, say $X^{1}$, wants to solve the same problem of the previous section, but where $p_{G}\left( t\right) $ is replaced by the probability $\widetilde{p}_{G}\left( t\right) $ that subject $X^{1}$ is in state $G$ at time $t$, when the optimal strategy is chosen.
-Hence the dynamic of subject $X^{1}$ is given by the infinitesimal generator
+The mean field Nash equilibrium occurs when the background players are using a strategy $\Lambda$ for which the best response of the reference player is $\Lambda$ itself.
+It means that each background player, say $X^1$ wants to solve the same problem in the previous subsection but where $p_{G}(t)$ is replaced by the probability $\widetilde{p}_G(t)$ that the player $X^1$ is in the state $G$ at time $t$, when the optimal strategy is chosen.
+Hence, the dynamics of the subject $X^1$ is given by the following time-dependent infinitesimal generator: